 Childs then ordered Parrish to search an employee for weapons and so Parrish jumped over the counter and searched an employee.
 He then saw the employee push a button that started an alarm.

 Parrish then exclaimed, “She’s calling the police!”
-Childs then inexplicably shot a passenger in the head.
+Childs then inexplicably shot a customer in the head.
 Parrish, Childs and Gaines then left, with Parrish driving them away.

 Parrish was later arrested and charged with murder under the felony-murder rule, with the underlying felony being robbery.
 He was convicted in a downtown Los Angeles court, Kathleen Kennedy presiding.
 The jury convicted Parrish of murder and Judge Kennedy sentenced him to life in prison without the possibility of parole.